yyong-brs/learn-kubernetes/chapter10.md

 ​	Now I’m happy that the 2.0.0 version is good, I can use the Helm upgrade command to upgrade my actual release.
 I want to make sure I deploy with the same values I set in the previous release, and Helm has features to show the current values and to reuse custom values in the upgrade.

-​	**TRY IT NOW	Remove the temporary version 2 release, and upgrade the ver- sion 1 release to the version 2 chart reusing the same values set on the current release.**
+​	<b>现在就试试</b>	Remove the temporary version 2 release, and upgrade the ver- sion 1 release to the version 2 chart reusing the same values set on the current release.**

 ```
 # remove the test release: